 - States can use an income limit up to 200% of the federal poverty level, or

-- The same income guidelines that apply to medically needy Medicaid eligibility (in states that have medically needy programs), or
+- The same income/resource guidelines that apply to medically needy Medicaid eligibility (in states that have medically needy programs), or

-- The same income guidelines that apply to the Aid to Families with Dependent Children (AFDC) program.
+- The same income/resource guidelines that apply to the Aid to Families with Dependent Children (AFDC) program.

-Regardless of income, RMA coverage is available to refugees who have been in the U.S. for under eight months, were previously covered by Medicaid, and then lost Medicaid eligibility due to an increase in income.
+Regardless of income, RMA coverage is available to refugees who have been in the U.S. for under 12 months, were previously covered by Medicaid, and then lost Medicaid eligibility due to an increase in income.
 And if a refugee is receiving RMA and then begins to earn money at a job, the earnings from that job will not affect their ongoing eligibility for RMA benefits.2

 Can you receive premium tax credits and cost-sharing reductions if you've been granted asylum?